-An additional 1 1/4" drain plug is located on the bottom of the tank inside the galvanized "box".
+On the 22 ft, 25 ft, and 28 ft. models, an additional 1 1/4" drain plug is located on the bottom of the tank inside the galvanized "box".
 The plug is accessible by removing an inspection plate close to the petcock that can be seen on the bottom of the tank support pan.
 There may be a little Styrofoam insulation covering the plug that should be carefully removed.

-Note: For winterizing purposes, only the large tank drain valve needs to be opened to drain the fresh water tank.
+Note: For winterizing purposes, only the large tank drain valve needs to be opened to drain the fresh water